Soylent Green

 Soylent Green is a 1973 American dystopian thriller film directed by Richard Fleischer, and starring Charlton Heston, Leigh Taylor-Young, and Edward G. Robinson in his final film role.
 It is loosely based on the 1966 science-fiction novel Make Room!
 Make Room! by Harry Harrison, with a plot that combines elements of science fiction and a police procedural.
-The story follows a murder investigation in a dystopian future of dying oceans and year-round humidity caused by the greenhouse effect, with the resulting pollution, depleted resources, poverty, and overpopulation.
+The story follows a murder investigation in a dystopian future of dying oceans and year-round humidity caused by the greenhouse effect, with the resulting pollution, depleted resources, poverty, crime, and overpopulation.

-The film was released on April 19, 1973, by Metro-Goldwyn-Mayer, and received mostly favorable reviews from critics, while earning $3.6 million at the box office.
+The film was released on April 19, 1973, by Metro-Goldwyn-Mayer, and met with mixed reactions from critics, while earning $3.6 million at the box office.
 In 1973, it won the Nebula Award for Best Dramatic Presentation and the Saturn Award for Best Science Fiction Film.